Defent/DMS_Exile/README.md

 - [shaworth](https://github.com/shaworth) and [KawaiiPotato](https://github.com/KawaiiPotato) for making the README all nice and pretty :)
 - [maca134](http://maca134.co.uk/portfolio/m3editor-arma-3-map-editor/) for M3Editor Stuff
 - [Darth Rogue from SOA](http://soldiersofanarchy.net/) for the awesome base for the first DMS static mission :D
+- [William from Refugees of the Fallen](http://refugeesofthefallen.enjin.com/) for the amazing slums static mission base and ideas :)
+- [JamieKG from Eternal Gamer](http://eternal-gamer.com/) for testing and reporting issues.
+- [Valthos from The Altis Project](https://www.thealtisproject.co.uk/) for testing and reporting issues.
 - Everbody's feedback on [the DMS thread on exile forums](http://www.exilemod.com/topic/61-dms-defents-mission-system/?do=findComment&comment=242)

 ___

 # Roadmap:
 #### Continuous Optimization + Improvements.
-* Implement the ability to "freeze" and "unfreeze" AI when there are no players nearby to improve performance.
+* ~~Implement the ability to "freeze" and "unfreeze" AI when there are no players nearby to improve performance.
 This will be under testing with a few selected server owners/community members.
-If you would like to participate in testing, please send a PM to [eraser1 on Exile Forums](http://www.exilemod.com/profile/96-eraser1/).
+If you would like to participate in testing, please send a PM to [eraser1 on Exile Forums](http://www.exilemod.com/profile/96-eraser1/).~~ _This feature is slated for a future date_

 #### AI Heli Paratroopers/air support.